 If you’ve been avoiding that much-needed vacation due to the gaping hole it will leave in your pocket at the end, it’s time to reconsider.
 Did you know, you can make money from your holiday?

-Second, and more importantly, if you’re willing to try something a little different, you can actually make money from your holiday!
+Secondly, if you’re willing to try something a little different, you can actually make money from your holiday!

 Here are seven simple ways to do just that: